Orcomp/DemoWebsite/documentation/toolbartools/toolbartools.md

 ### Group By

-Change the attribute used for grouping on the resource axis
+Change the attribute used for grouping on the resource axis.
+By default it will be the Resource attribute, but you can choose any attribute that is in your operations data source.

 ### Highlight

-Will display a search window which will allow you to highlight operations on the board that match the search criteria.
+Will display a search window which will allow you to highlight operations on the Gantt chart that match the search criteria.

 ### Clear Columns